ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 1: Single, only white unlocked, fourth stack locked;
   Phase 2: Simultaneous, chaos locked;
   Phase 3: Option to pass, only chaos unlocked.

+OptionalPD:
+  Same as PrisonerDilemma, but with Option to Agree Draw.

 ContractPD:
   5x1x2 posts: first stack exclusive to black and starts with